pardot/marketing-cloud-account-engagement-for-wordpress/tags/1.0/README.txt

 1. A page can have two forms!
 Here, one is in the body and one in a widget.

 == Changelog ==

-= 1.0.1 =
-Fix bug with form order in content

 = 1.0 =
 Initial release.